fluxcd/website/content/en/legacy/flux/references/automated-image-update.md

 daemonsets or cronjobs objects.
 You can also control what tags should be considered for an update by using glob, regex or semantic version expressions.

-!!!note
+{{% alert %}}
 Flux only works with immutable image tags (`:latest` is not supported).
 Every image tag must be unique, for this you can use the Git commit SHA or semver when tagging images.
+{{% /alert %}}

 ## Examples